dwyl/mvp/README.md

 ## Run the App on `localhost`

 To start your Phoenix server:
+  * create a .env file for the environmet variables:
+    - URL: used in `config/prod.exs` to define the url of the application
+    - SECRET_KEY_BASE: from https://hexdocs.pm/phoenix/Phoenix.Endpoint.html :
+        > :secret_key_base - a secret key used as a base to generate secrets for encrypting and signing data.
+For example, cookies and tokens are signed by default, but they may also be encrypted if desired.
+Defaults to nil as it must be set per application

+        You can create a new key with `mix phx.gen.secret`

+        Example of a .env file:
+        ```elixir
+        export URL=dwylapp.herokuapp.com
+        export SECRET_KEY_BASE=l1Uyq50pB+q7NYDtSSNOJOxZJugfsnXoGmjTV1ShtdG/dPo2BxD9A9JzLHbjpR2j
+        ```
+  * run `source .env` to load the enviroment variables
   * Make sure you have Postgres installed, see: https://github.com/dwyl/learn-postgresql
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`